Trial of ex-politician in killing of Vegas reporter opens with video of attacker 'lying in wait'

 The video was from the home of Holly and Row Bailey, longtime neighbors and friends of Jeff German, a Las Vegas Review-Journal reporter.
 The Baileys each wept as they told the jury that they thought it was odd that German’s garage door remained open all day with his car inside, but they could not reach him by telephone or text message.

-“That person stays, lying in wait, for Jeff German,” prosecutor Pamela Weckerly told jurors during opening statements in the high-profile trial stemming from a killing that stunned Las Vegas and the world of journalism.
+“That person stays, lying in wait, for Jeff German,” prosecutor Pamela Weckerly told jurors during opening statements in the high-profile trial.
 “Mr. German opens his garage, goes into that side yard, and he is attacked.”

 German, who lived alone, was found the next day in the side yard, slashed and stabbed to death.
 It was Labor Day weekend 2022.
 He was 69.